daattali/beautiful-jekyll/_posts/2020-09-17-four-ways-to-create-a-simpler-home.md

 - creating a simple home
 - simple living
 - simple home tips
+description: Helpful suggestions to simplify your home more.

 ---
 Is your home running smoothly?
 What are the areas that feel bumpy?
 A simple rule of thumb here at our home that I know something needs to be changed is _if something just doesn't feel good or right._ It usually means something needs to change.
 Today on the blog, I'm sharing with you four ways to create a simpler home.